 - Whether the food is a high or low glycemic index food

 Glycemic load is just like the glycemic index, but it adjusts its rating depending on how many carbs are in a food.
-For instance, watermelon has an high glycemic index (76), but generally very little carbs per serving.
-Therefore it has a low glycemic load – even though it the carbs in watermelon will spike insulin levels, there’s not enough of them to be all that dangerous.
+For instance, watermelon has a high glycemic index (76), but generally very little carbs per serving.
+Therefore it has a low glycemic load – even though the carbs in watermelon will spike insulin levels, there’s not enough of them to be all that dangerous.

 Basically, stick to foods with a low glycemic load.
 Below is a table of foods sorted by glycemic load.